peggy-48/TelescentOS/README.md

 TelescentOS
 ===============================
-TelescentOS is a unix-like toy kernel, which comes with some user routines and nano. (x86 based)
+TelescentOS is a unix-like toy kernel, which comes with some user routines and nanochrome (an cool text editor). (x86 based)

 ![TELESCENTOS](scrshot.png)